rikka-chunibyo/HIDPi/README.md

 If there's an issue while your using a different OS, please open an issue about adding support for it, I'd like this project to be as plug-and-play and simple as possible.

 Not really about issues but if you have any suggestions for improvements or anything feel free to open a discussion about it.

+Please create an issue if something is unclear or wrong, I used AI to generate the comments which are used to generate documentation.